wangshufen66/English/English Homework/Module 03_Clarification.md

 #### Module 03_Clarification

-1. Say that again
-2. didn't catch that
-3. mean by
-4. a bit more specific about
-5. not quite sure
-6. What I mean is
-7. basically what I'm saying
-8. Does that make sense
-9. So what you're saying
-10. So you're basically saying
-11. that's correct
-12. just mentioned
-13. missed that bit
-14. what you're saying
-15. understand you correctly
-16. what do you mean by

-I think  there's a misunderstanding here.

-That’s not what I mean.

-Sorry if I didn’t make that clear.

-What you are saying is that...

-What you meant is that ...

-Did you mean...?

-Does that make sense
+/*ˌklærəfɪˈkeɪʃn*/

 **Key**

-- what do you mean by
+- what do you mean by  --what do you mean by social design patterns, and how does that work?

-- I didn’t catch
+- Sorry I didn’t catch that
-- Does that make sense?
-- Not quite sure

 - Got it.

 - Can you be a bit more specific about

-- Say that again
-- What you’re saying is
-- What you’re saying is
+- So,what you’re saying is

-- Pretty much
+- Pretty much:差不多;基本上

+- What I mean is that...  / What you meant is that ...   /  Did you mean...?

-- You’re basically saying
+- So you’re basically saying 你基本上实说

-- Say that again
+- Yes,that 's correct.

+- So,let me just make sure I understand what you're saying

-- What I mean
+- I think  there's a misunderstanding here.

-1. **SAY** that again [asking to     repeat]
+1. Say that again [asking to repeat]
 2. Sorry, I don’t understand.
-Could you explain **TO** me?
+Could you explain to me?
-3. Sorry, I missed that **BIT**.
+3. What was in relation to that methodology you just mentioned?
+Sorry, I missed that bit.
-4. What do you mean **BY** ‘secure’?
-5. Sorry, I didn’t **CATCH**     what you said.
+4. Sorry, I didn’t catch what you said.
-6. Does that **MAKE** sense?
+5. Does that make sense?
-7. If I understand you correct**LY**
+6. So if I understand you correctly, we need to…
-8. So basically what I’M saying is…
+7. So basically what I’m saying is that…
-9. Can you be a bit more specific **ABOUT** what…
+8. Can you be a bit more specific about what you mean by “secure”?
-10. I’m not quite sure what **YOU     MEAN** by that.
+9. I’m not quite sure what you mean by that.
-11. Sorry if I didn’t **MAKE**     that clear.
+10. Sorry if I didn’t make that clear.
-12. I’m afraid that’s not **WHAT** I mean.
+11. I’m afraid that’s not what I mean.

-That's is not what I mean.

-Sorry,I didn't make that clear.
+12. I mean, if I understand your question correctly, you’re basically saying that they're afraid that if they give, they'll get to that place again where they have nothing?